alexispurslane/kokoro-audiobook-reliable/README.md

 ## Features

 - **Fast and high quality** text to speech conversion, thanks to Kokoro-82M
-- **Easy-to-use cross-platform GUI with native look-and-feel** for converting text files to high-quality speech
+- **Easy-to-use cross-platform GUI with native look-and-feel** for converting text files to high-quality speech, including features like extensive tooltips and drag and drop functionality.
 - **Multilingual support** with voices in 9 languages including American English, British English, Japanese, Mandarin Chinese, Spanish, French, Hindi, Italian, and Brazilian Portuguese
 - **51 different voice options with quality grades** to help you choose the best voice for your needs, with the ability to control voice speed and play voice samples
 - **Progress tracking** with real-time status updates, a propotional progress bar, and estimated time remaining